Kineruth/WiFi-Gathering-Analysis-System/README.md

 10. **ArrangeCSV** - This class creates a CSV file with all the strongest location for every Mac, or a CSV file with the user locations for every Sample's scan.
 11. **LinesToSamples** - This class gets a file path, reads from the file (CSV format) and converts all the lines into Samples.
 12. **Algorithms** - This class has the two algorithms for Task 3 of the project.
 Algo 1 - mac strongest location.
 Algo 2 - user location.
 13. **Calculate** - This class has all the calculations needed for class 'Algorithms'.
+14. **TimeFilter** - This class filters the database by a given max-min date & time.
+15. **LocationFilter** - This class filters the database by a given max-min cooardinates' values.
+16. **DeviceFilter** - This class filters the database by a given device type.
+17.**DataBase** - This class represents a database = list of samples, and some methods to it.
+18. **Wraper** - This class acts as a bridge from the GUI to the others classes for performing some methods that exist in them like reading from a given file or creating a new one.
+19. *There are more classes in the GUI directory that are visulaize the whole GUI process.*

 *How to run the program:*
 --
 Clone the repository to your computer, add all the java files (classes) to your eclipse, or some other tool used for java.
 You need to add the KML API library files from its folder to your project or the program won't run at all.
+Now after adding the GUI option, you can run it as the main one - run the class **MainFrame** to run the program.

 *How to create CSV & KML files:*
 --